-We are interested in tests that are non-parametric - they do not assume that $F,G$ belong to some parametrized family of distributions - and distribution free - under the null $F=G,$ the test is valid for any distribution $F$.
-When $F,G$ are univariate, a host of tests are available such as the two-sample Kolmogorov-Smirnov test, the Mann-Whitney test and the Wald-Wolfowitz runs test.
-Univariate two-sample tests often proceed by ranking the data and then constructing some statistic of the ranks.
-Since there is no natural extension of ranks to multivariate data, it is difficult to generalize these tests in a straightforward manner to higher dimensions.
+In this paper, we focus on two sample tests that are nonparametric---they do not assume that $F,G$ belong to some parametrized family of distributions---and distribution free---under the null $F=G,$ the test is valid for any distribution $F$.
+While parametric approaches such as $t$-tests, likelihood ratio tests, score tests require the model to be well specified in order to be powerful (see \cite{lehmann2005testing}), nonparametric tests are often more reliable under weaker assumptions.
+For univariate distributions $F,G$, a host of nonparametric tests such as the two sample Kolmogorov-Smirnov test \cite{smirnov1939estimation}, Mann-Whitney test \cite{mann1947test} and the Wald--Wolfowitz runs test \cite{wald1940test}.
+Univariate tests are often rank-based; they rely on the fact that univariate data can be ranked (see \cite{lehmann1975statistical} for rank-based methods).
+Since there is no natural extension of ranks to multivariate data, it is difficult to generalize these tests to multivariate data.

-Recently, in \citet{ghosal2022multivariate}, and \citet{deb2023multivariateranks}, the authors proposed a way of ranking multivariate data via the theory of measure transport.
-Using this, one can generalize many of the univariate two-sample tests to the multivariate setting.
-However, the long-standing solution in the literature, and the one that this paper relates to, is to use inter-point distances. \citet{weiss1960twosampletests} explored this approach first, but the resulting test was not distribution-free.
-Following this, \citet{friedmanrafskytest} introduced a two-sample test using the Euclidean Minimal Spanning Tree (MST) constructed from the pooled data which is non-parametric and distribution free.
-More significantly, this test extends the Wald-Wolfowitz runs test to higher dimensions.
-The approach of using geometric graphs based on inter-point distances is now widespread and numerous tests along these lines have been proposed. \citet{schilling1986multivariatetwosampletest} and \citet{henze1988multivariate} studied the test based on the K-nearest neighbors graph.
-Later, \citet{rosenbaum2005exact2sampletest} provided an exact test based on the minimal bipartite matching (the Cross-Match test), while \citet{biswas2014distribution} proposed a test based on the Hamiltonian Cycle. \citet{chen2017new} provided a modification of the test based on the MST for high-dimensional and object data which has particularly good power in practice against location and scale alternatives.
-The above tests and others, make up the family of \textit{graph-based two-sample tests.}
+This paper focuses on a class of multivariate two sample tests known as \emph{graph-based two sample tests}.
+The idea behind graph-based two sample tests is to utilize inter-point distances to construct a graph that can summarize the data, in place of ranks. \citet{weiss1960twosampletests} explored this approach first, but the resulting test was not distribution-free.
+Following this, \citet{friedmanrafskytest} introduced a two sample test using the Euclidean Minimal Spanning Tree (MST) constructed from the pooled data.
+In addition to being nonparametric and distribution free, this test extends the Wald--Wolfowitz runs test to higher dimensions, bolstering the idea of using graphs instead of ranks in higher dimensions.
+By changing the underlying graph, numerous alternate tests have been proposed. \citet{schilling1986multivariatetwosampletest} and \citet{henze1988multivariate} studied the test based on the $K$-nearest neighbors graph.
+Later, \citet{rosenbaum2005exact2sampletest} provided a test based on the minimal bipartite matching (the Cross-Match test) which is distribution free in finite samples. \citet{biswas2014distribution} proposed a test based on the Hamiltonian Cycle, while \citet{ruth2014new} considers the regular minimum-weight spanning subgraph.